 - May require a long investment time horizon

-Not yet, at least.
-Masterworks, an upstart digital platform that allows members to take fractional stakes in investment-grade works of art, is trying its best to change that.
+Masterworks, an upstart digital platform that allows aspiring art collectors to take fractional stakes in investment-grade works of blue-chip artwork, is trying its best to change that.
 It’s following in the footsteps of cryptocurrency exchanges and investment-grade wine clearinghouses — places where it’s reasonably easy to buy and sell alternative investments without spending a fortune.

 Intrigued by Masterworks’ promise?
 Here’s what you need to know about how Masterworks functions today and how it could look tomorrow.

 Each Masterworks art investment follows the same basic pattern.
 The Masterworks team handles much of the work behind the scenes, but investors get glimpses into — and sometimes actively participate in — these distinct phases.

 Masterworks looks for paintings its team believes are likely to increase in value over the coming three to 10 years, the benchmark holding time recommended by Masterworks.
 (Investors aren’t required to hold for this long, however.)

 Masterworks uses sales data for comparable works — for instance, contemporaneous works by the same artist or in the same school — targeting appreciation rates (annual returns) between 9% and 15%.